-lowa Acts 2018, House File 2254, directed HSEMD to implement the plan for virtual consolidation.
+Iowa Acts 2018, House File 2254, directed HSEMD to implement the plan for virtual consolidation.
 This plan set out to accomplish two things, detailed below.

 The first effort is the merging of the legacy wireline network onto the Next Generation 911 Network is mostly complete and has reached a steady state of completion.
-Of the 112 PSAPs, 109 are receiving wireline calls over the Next Generation 911 network.
-This migration added redundancy to the wireline network, along with seamless re-routes of wireline 911 calls in case of an outage.
+As of this year, all PSAPs are receiving wireline calls over the Next Generation 911 network.
+This migration added redundancy to the wireline network, along with seamless re-routes of wireline 911 calls within the State's 911 network, in case of an outage.
 The migrations involved multiple private-sector vendors working in cooperation with the State 911 Program, the ICN, and the local PSAPs.
 A key component to the network merging is also a change in the manner automatic location information (ALI) and automatic number information (ANI) is handled and must be configured into the new combined system.
-ALI information will now come embedded with the call instead of the legacy ALI links, where it was an entirely separate part of the 911 call flow process.
-These changes to call flow delivery are a massive update toward Next Generation 911, allowing local PSAPs to terminate their relationships with the legacy selective router and ALI providers, shifting the costs to HSEMD while also achieving statewide savings.
+An upgrade to the call delivery method next year will embed the ALI information into the SIP header of the call, allowing additional equipment to be removed at each of the PSAPs.
+This is what is referred to as NENA i3 call delivery.